thombashi/pytablewriter/docs/pages/examples/datasource/from_pandas_dataframe.rst

 Using pandas DataFrame as tabular data source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use :py:class:`pandas.DataFrame` as a data source.
+You can use :py:class:`pandas.DataFrame` as a data source to write a table.

 .. include:: from_pandas_dataframe_example.txt